Garrett Cooper Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is seventh in the league with a collective 9.6 strikeouts per nine innings.
+- The Braves pitching staff ranks eighth in the league with a collective 9.5 strikeouts per nine innings.

-- The Braves have the eighth-ranked team ERA across all league pitching staffs (3.60).
+- The Braves' 3.48 team ERA ranks seventh among all league pitching staffs.

-- Braves pitchers combine to give up the fifth-fewest home runs in baseball (24 total, 0.8 per game).
+- Braves pitchers combine to allow 24 home runs (0.8 per game), the fourth-fewest in the league.

-- Elder gets the start for the Braves, his sixth of the season.
-He is 2-0 with a 2.17 ERA and 26 strikeouts in 29 2/3 innings pitched.
+- Wright (0-1 with a 4.86 ERA and 17 strikeouts in 16 2/3 innings pitched) gets the start for the Braves, his fifth of the season.

-- His last appearance was on Wednesday against the Miami Marlins, when the righty threw 5 1/3 innings, surrendering four earned runs while allowing five hits.
+- In his last appearance on Thursday, the right-hander tossed three scoreless innings against the Miami Marlins while surrendering two hits.

+- In four games this season, the 27-year-old has an ERA of 4.86, with 9.2 strikeouts per nine innings.
+Opponents are hitting .254 against him.

 © 2023 Data Skrive.
 All rights reserved.